rikard-sics/kudos-tamarin-model/README.md

 # kudos-tamarin-model
-Model of KUDOS procedure for the Tamarin Prover
+Model of KUDOS procedure for the Tamarin Prover.